Treasures of Grace

 - Use Coupons

 9. Regardless of who makes the purchases, a Reimbursement Request Form should be submitted to the Treasurer, with all receipts attached.
 Photocopies of receipts are fine.
 Please copy your receipts if you would like to keep them - receipts will not be returned.
-Put the completed Reimbursement Form in the payment collection box.
+Put the completed reimbursement form in the payment collection box.
+Blank reimbursement forms can be found in the TOG file box in the Mom Snack Room or printed from the "About" section on our website.

 9. The Treasurer will attempt to fulfill the Reimbursement Request within a month from its receipt.